NCN-Lab/DBScope/README.md

-# DBScope: Toolbox for import, preprocessing, visualization and analysis of sensing recordings extracted from Deep Brain Stimulation neurostimulators
+# DBScope: a versatile computational toolbox for the visualization and analysis of sensing data from Deep Brain Stimulation

 DBScope is currently under review and is described in the following medRxiv preprint: